MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex00_Lab_Setup.md

 ---
 lab:
-    task: Prepare your environment for administration'
+    task: 'Prepare your environment for administration'
     exercise: 'Exercise 0 - Prepare your environment for administration'
 ---